NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 # Quickstart: Create and publish a package using Visual Studio (.NET Framework, Windows)

-With Microsoft Visual Studio, you can create a NuGet package from a .NET Standard class library, and then using the NuGet command-line tool to create and publish the package.
+With Microsoft Visual Studio, you can create a NuGet package from a .NET Framework class library, and then publish it to nuget.org using the NuGet CLI tool.

+However, unless you have a reason to choose otherwise, .NET Standard is the preferred target for NuGet packages, as it provides compatibility with the widest range of consuming projects.
+For more information, see [Create and publish a package using Visual Studio (.NET Standard)](create-and-publish-a-package-using-visual-studio.md).

 The quickstart is for Windows users only.
 If you're using Visual Studio for Mac, see [dotnet CLI tools](create-and-publish-a-package-using-the-dotnet-cli.md) instead.